Connecting People and Nature in the Forest of Bowland

 We will focus on communities from Morecambe, Lancaster, Garstang, Preston, Burnley, Clitheroe, Nelson and Colne.

 Our project will connect with our natural heritage: activities will enable people to connect and care for everyday nature; wildflowers, butterflies, trees and birds.
-It will connect people to each other, their local natural spaces and to high value natural spaces in the AONB.
+It will connect people to each other, their local natural spaces and to high value natural spaces in the National Landscape.
 The project has three strands:

 1. Community engagement